Project Profiles in Newfoundland and Labrador

 The City of St. John's also introduced a curb-side recycling program with the opening of the new facilities.
 Recycling is now collected along with garbage during the City's weekly pick-up.
 Residents embraced the program very quickly and had already diverted over 4,000 tonnes of recyclable material from the landfill in the first ten months of the program alone.

 This project represented a big step in advancing the province's Waste Management Strategy and its goal to cut the amount of waste going into landfills in half by 2015.
-In the future, St. John's plans to add a composting facility to the site to provide residents with even more options for
+In the future, St. John's plans to add a composting facility to the site to provide residents with even more options for "greening their garbage."

 Reduced risk of flooding